 Each experimental configuration defines a set of control points, which are software abstractions that provide network interfaces to data acquisition and actuator configuration channels.
-An experimental control point can be a sensor or an actuator.
+An experimental control point that is used only to acquire data is called a sensor.
 Each experiment will have a number of physical measurement devices (e.g., strain gauges, accelerometers, displacement gauges) which produce a stream of data that is captured by the data acquisition system.
 We can associate a sensor with this data stream.
 A remote client can then subscribe to that sensor, and the client will receive experimental data is it is generated in near real time subject to network and resource constraints.
-Sensor data is distinguished from actual experimental data in that a sensor is only required to report only future data values not record past data values and that access to sensor data may be limited for resource management reasons (for example, network bandwidth or latency between the the requestor and the sensor).
+Streaming sensor data is distinguished from experiment result data in that a subscription to a data stream provides only future data values (not record past data values) and that access to sensor data may be limited for resource management reasons (for example, network bandwidth or latency between the requestor and the sensor).
 Of course the ability to subscribe to a sensor is subject to access control, community (i.e., experimental) and local policy (see Section 5.1).
-Thus, not all sensors associated with an experiment are necessarily available to to all potential clients, or even all participants in an experiment.
+Thus, not all sensors associated with an experiment.

-Actuators are control points that support the setting of parameter or command values.
-An actuator represents an abstraction of a teleoperation interface, and not necessarily a direct connection to a physical device.
-Thus, sending a network command to an actuator may result in a specific activity in a control system, or it might pop up a message on the operators console requesting that an experiment be manually initiated (much like the tape mounting command on older mainframe computers).
+Control points that are not sensors support the setting of parameter or command values.
+A control point represents an abstraction of a teleoperation interface, and not necessarily a direct connection to a physical device.
+Thus, sending a network command to an actuator may result in a specific activity in a control system (for example, "set displacement-in-x-direction of control point A to 1cm" may result in an interaction with a physical actuator), or it might pop up a message on the operators console requesting that an experiment be manually initiated (much like the tape mounting command on older mainframe computers).

-One need not have a sensor for every data-channel associated with an experiment, nor does one need an actuator for every control system parameter.
-As part of the design of the experiment, one may decide to enable only a subset of the data acquired to be available "immediately" via the teleoperations interface.
-Conversely, there is no requirement that a control point must correspond to a physical device.
-For example, for high data-rate data channels, it might be desirable to have a sensor interface provide data streams that contain only a subset of the measured data.
+One need not have a sensor for every data-channel associated with an experiment, nor does one need a control point for every actuator.
+As part of the design of the experiment, one may decide to enable only a subset of the data acquired to be available "immediately" via the streaming data interface, or one may decide that there is no need to allow remote users to control a particular actuator.
+Conversely, there is no requirement that a control point must correspond to a physical device: a control point may correspond to a set of several actuators (for example, "rotate control point A 10 degrees on the X axis" may result in two actuators being activated), or, for high data-rate data channels, it might be desirable to have a sensor interface provide data streams that contain only a subset of the measured data.
 Sensors that combine physical data channels may also be desirable.
+In fact, there is no requirement that any physical actuators or sensors be involved at all - the same protocols and services used for physical control can be used to control computational simulations (both to facilitate hybrid experiments, and to enable sites to "sanitycheck" an experiment using a computational experiment before committing the resources to performing a physical experiment).
 Because the network interface to an experiment is not defined by its physical configuration or local software interfaces, the control point abstraction provides NEESgrid teleoperations services with a high degree of flexibility.